bettercss/base/libs/reset/README.md

-<p class="u-text-emphasize">This library resets generic element selector to reduce browser inconsistencies. </p>
+<p class="u-text-emphasize">This library resets generic element selectors to reduce browser inconsistencies. </p>

 Over the years there has been some healthy discussions on what is better in regards to project reset/normalisation.
-Each come with there own floors/problems.
-This library attempts to tackle this by using bits from both solutions and striping out the unnecessary.
+Each come with their own floors/problems, This library attempts to tackle this by using bits from both solutions and striping out the unnecessary.

 **Still not sold?
 Here are resources to help you along:**